Stanley Baker: Death and legacy

 Baker was a heavy cigarette and cigar smoker, and was diagnosed with lung cancer on 13 February 1976.
 He underwent surgery later that month.
 However, the cancer had spread to his bones and he died from pneumonia on 28 June 1976 in Málaga, Spain, aged 48.

 His body was cremated at Putney Vale Crematorium, his ashes being scattered on a hillside overlooking his childhood home.
 He told his wife shortly before he died:

 I have no regrets.
 I've had a fantastic life; no one has had a more fantastic life than I have.
 From the beginning I have been surrounded by love.
 I'm the son of a Welsh miner and I was born into love, married into love and spent my life in love.

 Ferndale RFC, a rugby club in the Rhondda Valleys, South Wales, established a tribute to Baker in the form of their "Sir Stanley Baker Lounge".
-Officially opened by his widow, Ellen, Lady Baker, on Friday 24 November 2006, the day's events featured a presentation to Stanley Baker's sons and family members, and a fitting and moving tribute to the man himself via speeches and tales from celebrities and various local people who knew him best.
-The afternoon also featured a BBC Radio Wales tribute to Stanley Baker, hosted by Owen Money and recorded live in Ferndale RFC itself.
-The Sir Stanley Baker Lounge features many pictures and memorabilia from his successful career, including a wall plaque commemorating the official opening in both English and Welsh.
+Officially opened by his widow, Ellen, Lady Baker, on Friday 24 November 2006, the day's events featured a presentation to Stanley Baker's sons and family members.